matt001k/HXM8/README.md

   <img width="" height="" src="https://github.com/matt001k/HXM8/blob/master/Photos/PCA9685_CIRCUIT.jpg">
 </p>

 A development board for the PCA9685 was utilized, created by Adafruit.
+5V supply was used to power the servo motors and a 3.3V supply was used to power the PCA9685.

 Walking motions for the robot were configured at first by simulation within Fusion360 by AutoDesk.
 Angle values for the legs were found by utilizing simulated movement of joints within the legs.
 Values were later tweaked when testing occured with the printed components for the legs.